tklab-tud/uscxml/README.md

 ## Performance

-We did some performance measurements in the scope of the [C transformation](https://github.com/tklab-tud/uscxml/blob/master/test/src/test-c-machine.machine.c).
-As you can see in the figure below, for most IRP tests we average to a duration of 5-20us per microstep in the case of generated/compiled C. For interpretation at runtime, we average at around 70-130us per microstep.
+We did some performance measurements in the scope of the C transformation.
+As you can see in the figure below, for most IRP tests we average to a duration of 5-20us per microstep on an early 2015 MacBook Pro 13" with 3.1Ghz in the case of [generated/compiled C](https://github.com/tklab-tud/uscxml/blob/master/test/src/test-c-machine.machine.c).
+For interpretation at runtime, we average at around 70-130us per microstep.
 The generated C is rather optimized while the focus of the interpreter is more on correctness, feature completeness and extensibility.
 However, there are some lessons learned that are yet to be applied for the interpreter.

 <img src="https://raw.github.com/tklab-tud/uscxml/master/docs/Performance_Microstep.png" width="500px" />